 Earthy – The rich earthy, woody smell found in many popular strains is caused by high levels of humulene (basil and coriander), and pinene (pine needles).
-Green Crack and Northern Lights both have a distinctly earthy aroma and are high in these two terpenes.
+Green Crack and Northern Lights have a distinctly earthy aroma and are high in these two terpenes.

 Aromas That Suggest Low-Quality